Many of you have resolved to reduce your energy bill this month. That’s excellent.

 3- Air vents, radiators, and baseboard heaters must be also inspected for any obstructions.

 Do you find these tips easy to follow?
-Share us your awesome ideas on how to save on heating cost at the comment section.
+Share with us your awesome ideas on how to save on home heating costs in the comment section.